mayflower/spin-workshop-2025/README.md

 # What is this?

-This is the example project for our Workshop
+This is the example project for our workshop
 "Running Web Assembly on the Cloud with Fermyon Spin".

 The example application is an image repository.
 Images are uploaded to